Where Does Sugar Enter the Blood?

 Digestion in the Mouth

 Mucus in the saliva ensures easy swallowing of the broken food boluses into the stomach.
-The food boluses mix with the enzyme amylase, which breaks down to easy-to-swallow portions.
+The food boluses mix with the enzyme amylase, breaking into easy-to-swallow portions.
 Moreover, the mucus rolls the boluses to the stomach.
-Contractions and relaxation of alimentary wall muscles are responsible for that.Â
+Contractions and relaxation of the alimentary wall muscles are responsible for that.

 Softening and lubrication of the food take place in the mouth.